 On April 30, 2010, the Texas Commission on Environmental Quality (TCEQ) contracted with the University of Texas at Austin to administer the AQRP.
 For the 2010-2011 biennium, the AQRP had approximately \$4.9 million in funding available.
-Following discussions with the TCEQ and an Independent Technical Advisory Committee (ITAC) concerning research priorities, the AQRP released its first request for proposals in May 2010.
+Following discussions with the TCEQ and an Independent Technical Advisory Committee (ITAC) concerning research priorities, the AQRP released its first request for proposals in May, 2010.
 Forty-five proposals, requesting \$12.9 million in research funding were received.
-After review by the ITAC for technical merit, and by the TCEQ for relevancy to the State's air quality research needs, the results of the reviews were forwarded to the AQRP's Advisory Council, which made final funding decisions in late August 2010.
+After review by the ITAC for technical merit, and by the TCEQ for relevancy to the State's air quality research needs, the results of the reviews were forwarded to the AQRP's Advisory Council, which made final funding decisions in late August, 2010.
 A total of 15 proposals were selected for funding.
 As of November 30, 2011, all projects have been completed.
-Final reports on all but one project have been posted to the AQRP website.
+Final reports have been posted to the AQRP website.

 In June 2011, the TCEQ renewed the AQRP for the 2012-2013 biennium.
 Funding of \$1,000,000 for the FY 2012 period was awarded in February 2012.
 An additional \$1,000,000 for the FY 2013 period was awarded in June 2012.
 At the same time an additional \$160,000 was awarded for FY 2012, to support funding for two specific air quality projects recommended by the TCEQ.
 A call for proposals was released in May 2012.
 Thirty-two proposals, requesting \$5 million in research funding were received.
 The proposals were reviewed by the ITAC and the TCEQ.
 The Advisory Council selected 14 projects for funding.
-The 2012 - 2013 research projects were completed on November 30, 2013.
-The final reports for the projects have been posted to the AQRP website.

-In June 2013, the TCEQ renewed the AQRP for the 2014-2015 biennium via Amendment 9 of the Grant.
-At this time the TCEQ also awarded an additional \$2,500,000 in FY 2013 funds to the AQRP.
-10 % of these funds were allocated for Project Administration, and the remaining funds were allocated to the Research program.
-Initiated by the renewal, the AQRP developed the FY 2014/2015 research priorities and submitted them to the ITAC for input and to the TCEQ for review.
+In June 2013, the TCEQ issued Amendment 9 to the AQRP grant.
+This amendment had two purposes, 1) it renewed the AQRP for the 2014-2015 biennium (but did not award any funding for that biennium), and 2) it awarded an additional \$2,500,000 in FY 2013 funds.
+Ten percent (10%) of these funds were allocated for Project Administration, and the remaining funds were allocated to the Research program per the terms of the AQRP grant.
+A portion of the research funds were awarded to the 2012-2013 Discover-AQ Ground Sites Infrastructure Support project, in order to expand logistical support for the Discover-AQ study, at the request of TCEQ and with the Advisory Council's approval.